The teenager was heavily criticised this weekend, but received no penalty

 What is it?

-Nissan’s global supermini has always struggled to find its feel in the UK.
+Nissan’s global supermini has always struggled to find its feet in the UK.
 Which is a shame because, peculiar styling notwithstanding, this is a good little car for the money that has been superbly banged together.
 Bullet-proof reliability and lots of practicality, however, cannot really make up for the below par driving characteristics and strangely indifferent new look to a once enjoyably distinctive car.
 It’s affordable, unthreatening stuff, but comfortably outclassed by the Ford Fiesta.

 The latest Micra feels like it has gone off the boil a bit.
 The steering is well enough weighted still, but there’s body roll aplenty thanks to soft suspension and that tall roofline.
 It rides OK in a segment full of cars that don’t soak up bumps with the aplomb of larger vehicles but it struggles more than some to feel composed at speed, making the occasional bigger trip a bit of a worry.
 Another reason for our reserve on that score is there’s now only one engine option, and that’s a 1.2-litre in various states of tune.
 Although they all do the city run-around duty with typical Nissan-ish assurance, the lower powered versions can feel quite stretched at proper speed.
 Plus, even though diesel superminis are still a relative rarity, Nissan could really do with offering one.